roboteng/a11y-agent-bridge/README.md

 | Windows | UI Automation | 🚧 Planned |
 | Linux | AT-SPI2 | 🚧 Planned |

+### macOS Permissions

+On macOS, the application needs accessibility permissions to query its own accessibility tree:

+1. Run your application
+2. When prompted, grant accessibility permissions
+3. Alternatively, manually add your app in:
+   **System Preferences > Privacy & Security > Accessibility**

+**Note:** Command-line tools may not be able to access the accessibility API even for self-inspection.
+GUI applications (like the egui example) work best.

 ## For Coding Agents

 This library is designed to be consumed by AI coding agents like Claude Code.
 The MCP protocol provides a standardized way to: